Google reviews can be a hugely important tool for growth for your business.

 Examples for responding to positive reviews

-Let’s look at some examples to how you hsould reply to positive feedback.
+Let’s look at some examples of how you hsould reply to positive feedback.

 Responding to a positive hotel review